xvxv1702/pikaRender/README.md

 # pikaRender
 This is a soft render application.
-I accomplish some classic function about rendering, such as rasterization, mvp
+I accomplish some classic function about rendering, such as rasterization and mvp translation.